DalongHu/SaRTree/README.md

     Bio::AlignIO
     FindBin
     Getopt::Long
-4. Mauve v2.4.0 or later versions
+4. Mauve v2.3.1 is recommended (v2.4.0 and later versions are buggy, Mauve will be replaced by another aligner in later SaRTree version)
 5. RAxML v8.1.17 or later versions

 **Please run script "install.pl" to get the perl Modules by cpan while your may need to provide root permission to install some of them (try "sudo perl install.pl" if there is a "permission denied" error occured) and set up the path to dependencies software.**

 ###==============Optional============== (please revise the paths and parameters of them in the configure file "Config")

-1.bwa/bowtie (not supported now, will add them in the next version) 2.BEAST v1.8.4 (not support BEAST 2 now, will fix in the next version) 3.FigTree (any version, for tree viewing)
+1.bwa/bowtie (not supporting now, will add them in the next version) 2.BEAST v1.8.4 (not supporting BEAST 2 now, will add it in the next version) 3.FigTree (any version, for tree viewing), online tool iTOL is also recommended

 (All the earlier versions of the software above might be OK.
 We haven't tested all the early versions.)